-Do you need to purchase a violin book for your child, but you’re not sure where to start?
-Below, violin teacher Julie P. shares her top five violin books for kids…
+Are you looking for violin books for beginners that are kid-friendly?
+Below, violin teacher Julie P. shares her top five books for little violinists …

 There is an unbelievably large amount of music books available to kids who want to learn the violin.
-While there are many great options to choose from, it can be daunting to choose the best ones.
+With so many great options to choose from, it can be daunting to choose the best ones.
 I’ve taken the guesswork out of it for you so you can be well on your way to helping your mini violinist start playing!

 1. Adventures in Violinland

 Adventures in Violinland is a charming series that engages beginners with a unique approach that’s geared toward children.
 It is full of pictures (some even for coloring!), recurring characters, and familiar songs.

 The series starts with book 1A and includes 24 books that follow a very systematic approach.
 What’s more, it includes a scorecard and points system that helps kids see their progress as they move through the books.